-On a hillside in the middle of a narrow valley surrounded by mountains, sits L’Aquila, the capital of the Abruzzo region.
-It is a city rich with art and culture, and over 800 years of history as an important commercial center connecting the north and south of Italy.
+L’Aquila is the capital of both the Abruzzo region and the Province of L’Aquila.
+The city of 70 967 inhabitants is a cultural stronghold: it is rich with art and culture with over 800 years of history of serving as an important commercial centre, connecting the north and south of Italy.